 One way to build this relationship is by offering helpful resources.

-They could be blog posts, articles, white papers, etc. Something that provides value and addresses the needs of your potential customers.
+They could be blog posts, articles, white papers, etc. Something that sells value and addresses the needs of your potential customers.
 Doing this can position yourself as an expert in your industry and someone who is truly invested in helping businesses succeed.

 A.4 Have a Solid Proposal